osmbe/website/en/_posts/motm/2018-09-21-david-morais-ferreira.md

 ## Do you have contact with other mappers?

-I haven’t attended OpenStreetMap events yet, but I hope to change that in the near future!
+I haven't attended OpenStreetMap events yet, but I hope to change that in the near future!
 I communicate with other mappers on IRC, where I can be found in the following channels: #osm, #osm-pt, #osm-de and #osm-fr.

 ## Do you use OpenStreetMap yourself?

 I do!
-I use OsmAnd quite often when travelling to new places or when I’m outside searching for Geocaches.
+I use OsmAnd quite often when travelling to new places or when I'm outside searching for Geocaches.

 ## To conclude, is there anything else you want to mention?

-Don’t be afraid to ask questions if you are unsure about something.
+Don't be afraid to ask questions if you are unsure about something.
 Happy mapping!